How to Deal With Theft Misdemeanor Charges in California

 It is possible to be charged with a previous petty theft if the defendant has a criminal history, which is a wobbler.
 As a result, it might be prosecuted as a misdemeanor theft or a felony theft.

-Aside from that, any theft, regardless of the value of the stolen property, is considered a crime if the stolen property was from a corpse, vulnerable adults, a hospital patient, individuals with disabilities, or a structure that was left vacant or damaged by a natural catastrophe.
+Aside from that, any theft, regardless of the value of the stolen property, is considered a crime.
+A second-degree felony theft such as motor vehicle theft, firearm theft and other theft offenses that include stealing from a corpse, vulnerable adults, a hospital patient, disabled people, or a structure that was left vacant or damaged by a natural catastrophe constitutes criminal offenses.

 When you’re confronting federal criminal accusations, it’s critical to contact an experienced federal criminal lawyer who knows how to handle these cases.
 I represent individuals charged with a variety of federal charges, including theft.